A Message From Goenkaji on the Value of Dhamma Service

 Dealing with Students

-Only course managers should interact directly with the students–female managers with female students, male managers with male students.
+Only course co-ordinators should interact directly with the students – female co-ordinators with female students, co-ordinators with male students.
 They need to be aware whether the students are following the discipline and timetable, and may have to speak with those who are not doing so.
 This task should always be done in a friendly and compassionate manner, with the volition of encouraging the meditators to overcome their difficulties.
-Words should be phrased mindfully, in a positive way–never harshly.
-If one is unable to do so, a co-worker should deal with the situation.
-Managers must always take care to inquire about rather than assume the cause of some apparent misconduct.
+Words should be phrased mindfully, in a positive way – never harshly.
+If one is unable to do so, a co-worker should deal with the situation. co-ordinators must always take care to inquire about rather than assume the cause of some apparent misconduct.

 All Dhamma servers should be respectful and polite, and available to help when approached.
 It is usually helpful to ask the student’s name.
-Servers should try to refer students to the proper person with a minimum of talking or distraction–either the assistant teacher or the course manager–depending on the nature of the problem.
+Servers should try to refer students to the proper person with a minimum of talking or distraction – either the assistant teacher or the course co-ordinator – depending on the nature of the problem.
 Dhamma servers should not attempt to answer students’ questions pertaining to meditation, but should suggest that such questions be asked of the assistant teachers.
 Assistant teachers should be kept informed of any contact the management has with students.
 The private affairs of students should never be unnecessarily discussed with others serving in the kitchen or elsewhere.

 Meditation Practice for Servers